RassoulEdji/Batch-Renamer/README.md

 ```
 C:\Users\<USER>\Documents\maya\<MAYA VERSION>\scripts
 ```
-Now, in Maya, open the script editor and paste in this code:
+Now, in Maya, open the script editor and paste in this code into a Python executer:
 ```
 from batchRenamer import batchRenamerUi